websanco/liferay-learn/docs/dxp/latest/en/building-applications/core-frameworks/configuration-framework/configuration-form-renderer.md

 ## Implement the Configuration Form Renderer

-1. Declare the class as an implementation of `ConfigurationFormRenderer` with the `@Component` annotation.
+1. Create an implementation of `ConfigurationFormRenderer`.
+In the `@Component` annotation, declare the service as a `ConfigurationScreen.class`.

    ```java
    @Component(service = ConfigurationScreen.class)